marcandrysco/CSE227-Project/prop/prop.md

 without necessarily thoroughly scrutinized for security.
 With the rapid pace of development of web standard, we believe that these technologies are prime candidates for bugs, vulnerabilities, and exploits.
-For example, prior exploits include address desclosure vulnerabilities [CITE], arbitrary code execution [CITE], cross-site scripting [CITE], and denial-of-service bugs [CITE].
+For example, prior exploits include address disclosure vulnerabilities [CITE], arbitrary code execution [CITE], cross-site scripting [CITE], and denial-of-service bugs [CITE].

 ## Prior Work

+### Fuzz Testing

 Fuzz testing frameworks attempt find unexpected behavior by randomly generating unexpected input vectors.
 The Chrome developers have written the